vvscode/docs/docs/verification/verification-for-ios/verification-ios-pass-data-to-your-backend.md

 ---
 title: Pass data to your backend
+excerpt: >-
-excerpt: 'How to pass data to the backend with the Sinch iOS Verification SDK.
-Read more.'
+  How to pass data to the backend with the Sinch iOS Verification SDK.
+Read more.
 next:
   pages:
     - verification-ios-phone-numbers